 Despite that potential pitfall, most new parents or parents-to-be are likely to find term life insurance to be a more appealing and advantageous investment than whole life insurance.

-The main reason for that is term life premiums tend to be a lot cheaper than those associated with whole life policies (hundreds of dollars per year versus more than $1,000 per year), a quality that's sure to please young families who have limited budgets or whose bank accounts already are stretched distressingly thin.
+The main reason for that is term life premiums tend to be a lot cheaper than those associated with whole life policies.
+We're talking hundreds of dollars per year versus more than $1,000 per year.
+That's sure to please young families who have limited budgets or whose bank accounts are stretched thin.

 Plus, even with the smaller investment, term life insurance policies provide a good amount of coverage (often $500,000 to $1,000,000 or more)—and provide it during a period of time when your children, as well as your spouse or partner, are most likely to need it.